 Certain green parrot species are more commonly kept as pets than others.
-If you've recently spotted a green parrot that you liked, you can learn how to identify the bird by its color, gender, feather pattern, and more.
-Learn about popular green parrots in the world and see which kind is best for you to adopt.
+If you've spotted a green parrot, you can identify the bird by its color, feather pattern, and more.
+Learn about popular green parrots in the world, and see which kind is best for you to adopt.

 01 of 05